 5. Untrustworthy family members

 It can be so hard to put up boundaries, especially when it comes to family members.
 However, many instances of harm and abuse happen right in families’ own homes, by someone they know or are related to.
-If a certain family member makes you or your child uncomfortable, don’t feel guilty about refusing to let your child spend time with that person.
+If a certain family member makes you or your child uncomfortable, don’t feel guilty about refusing to let your kid spend time with that person.
 Pay attention to how your children act around family members.
-Keep an open line of communication between you and your child when it comes to issues of concerns about other people.
-Just because a person is a family member, doesn’t mean they’re incapable of harming your child.
-Trust your gut when it comes to reading family situations.
+Keep an open line of communication between you and your kid when it comes to issues of concerns about other people.
+Just because a person is a family member, doesn’t mean they’re incapable of harming your little one.
+Trust your gut feeling when it comes to reading these household situations.

 As your child grows and enters school, he will probably begin to make lots of new friends.
 It’s important to let your child cherish their newfound sense of independence, but it is also important that you are involved in monitoring his friendships.
-Do your best to pay attention to who your child’s friends are, try to get to know the other parents, and never send your child to someone else’s house if you feel uncomfortable doing so.7.
-Strange animal behavior
+Do your best to pay attention to who your child’s friends are, try to get to know the other parents, and never send your child to someone else’s house if you feel uncomfortable doing so.

 Parenthood is not an easy journey.
 While it can be easy to brush aside a mother’s anxiety as pregnancy mood swings, postpartum mood issues, racing thoughts stemming from sleep deprivation, or just simple helicopter parenting, it’s important for mothers to learn to trust their instincts!
 Chances are, they’re probably right.